 Although car accidents are always a danger while driving, many incidents that damage your car happen while parked.
 If your car insurance policy includes comprehensive coverage, then incidents that damage your car such as theft, vandalism, falling tree limbs and damage from fires are generally covered.

-If any of these damaging events occur and your dash camera captures them, then the video from the camera should significantly strengthen your claim and speed up the process of getting your car repaired through your insurance.
+Suppose any of these damaging events occur and your dash camera captures them.
+In that case, the video from the camera should significantly strengthen your claim and speed up the process of getting your car repaired through your insurance.

-If you live in rural areas where crossing wildlife can be a hazard, having a dash camera record the moment of impact can also protect your insurance claim.
-But to file a claim of this nature, you’ll generally need to have comprehensive coverage in your policy.
+If you live in rural areas where crossing wildlife can be a hazard, having a dash camera record the moment of impact can also help your insurance claim.
+To file a claim of this nature, you’ll generally need to have comprehensive coverage in your policy.

 Are dash cams worth it?

-Although there is currently no dash cam insurance discount in the U.S., a dash cam can still help to protect you against insurance fraud.
-And there’s no question that installing a dash camera can provide important benefits in the insurance claims process, adding convenience to your insurance experience.
+Although there may not be a dash cam insurance discount in the U.S., a dash cam can still help to protect you against insurance fraud.
+Additionally, installing a dash camera can help assist in the insurance claims process, adding convenience to your insurance experience.

-However, the benefit you’ll get from a dashboard camera largely depends on the frequency and use of your car, as well as how much you spend on the camera.
-Generally speaking, a reliable dash cam costs at least $100, and top-of-the-line models run hundreds of dollars.
+However, the benefit you might get from a dashboard camera largely depends on the frequency and use of your car, as well as how much you spend on the camera.
+Generally speaking, a reliable dash cam costs at least $100, with top-of-the-line models running hundreds of dollars.

 The less expensive models generally do not have their own screens for viewing, contain no internal battery and have few features other than HD recording.
-The higher-end models come with many features such as their own screen, battery life, and helpful features such as built-in GPS.
+Higher-end models generally come with many features such as their own screen, extended battery life, and built-in GPS.

 Furthermore, some models are easy to set up yourself, while others may require professional installation.
-You should keep in mind what you want your dash camera to accomplish before making a purchase, and you should make sure it’s running correctly before relying on it for any kind of video evidence.
+You should keep in mind what you want your dash camera to accomplish before making a purchase and make sure it’s running correctly before relying on it for any kind of video evidence.

 Frequently asked questions